-With the global marketplace for sustainability materials estimated to reach $529 billion by 2020, securing a strong place for wood is essential to the wood products industry's future growth.
+With the global marketplace for sustainability materials estimated to reach almost $574 billion by 2027, securing a strong place for wood is essential to the wood products industry's future growth.
 That means both telling the positive story of wood's renewable, energy efficient advantages, as well as defending against anti-wood bias in rating systems.
 Strong, unified industry support is essential as the sustainability battlefield continues to spread from the state to the federal level.

 More attention is being paid than ever before to how buildings impact the environment, including the choices of materials used in construction and how those materials help conserve energy during operation.
 Wood is the perfect sustainability material because it is renewable, stores carbon that reduces greenhouse gases, and is energy efficient.
 Winning acceptance for wood is a challenge, however, as competing materials and certain environmental groups seek to control the U.S. sustainability market.

 Additionally, some sustainability rating systems, such as the U.S. sustainability Council's well-known LEED rating system, contain scientifically indefensible biases against wood and many U.S.-sourced wood products.
 LEED is aggressively seeking a government-sanctioned monopoly on rating systems which would seriously harm the use of U.S. wood products.